Party Ready Croquettes!

 Place the ham in the bowl of a food processor.
 Pulse to finely dice.

-Whisk together the flour, parsley, cumin, oregano, garlic powder and nutmeg.
+Whisk together the flour, parsley, cumin, oregano, garlic powder, and nutmeg.

 Cook the onion in the butter, in a deep saucepot over medium-high heat until soft, about 2 minutes.
 Whisk the flour into the butter and onions and cook until bubbly, about 3 to 5 minutes.
 Whisk in the milk and sherry.
 Continue to whisk until the sauce thickens, about 5 minutes more.
 Remove the pan from the heat and whisk in the cheese until thoroughly melted.
 Stir in the diced ham.
 Pour this béchamel into a baking dish and chill for at least four hours.

 To form the croquettes, use a 1-inch ice cream scoop to form a ball of béchamel.
-Form this ball into a small cylinder and place onto a parchment-lined baking sheet.
+Form this ball into a small cylinder and place it onto a parchment-lined baking sheet.
 Continue until all the béchamel is used.
 Transfer the cylinders to the refrigerator.
 Make a dipping station by whisking together two large eggs in a shallow bowl.
 Pour bread crumbs into a second bowl.
-Use a spoon to gently roll 1 cylinder in beaten egg.
-Then roll in bread crumbs and place back onto the baking sheet.
+Use a spoon to gently roll 1 cylinder in the beaten egg.
+Then roll in bread crumbs and place them back onto the baking sheet.
 Chill (or freeze) until you are ready to fry the croquettes.

 Heat vegetable oil in a fryer, or deep pot to 375°degrees.
 Make sure that you use only enough oil to come ⅓ up the side of the pot, as the oil will bubble up when you fry the croquettes.
 Place several croquettes into the hot oil.
 Use a slotted spoon to gently turn the croquettes in the oil.
 Cook until golden, about 3 to 4 minutes.
-Transfer the croquettes to a paper towel lined baking dish.
+Transfer the croquettes to a paper towel-lined baking dish.
 Serve with a spicy aioli sauce.